c0decaps/rf-socket-control/README.md

-# RF socket control :electric_plug:
+# RF socket control :satellite: :electric_plug:
 A tool to control RF sockets working on 433MHz.

 ### This project is based on 2 parts: